Agenda 2025

 Former National Director of Outpatient Recovery and Transformation, NHS England

-Director of AI, NHS England
+Deputy Director of Digital Transformation, NHS

 Ralph Mitchell,